5 SMART Goals for Customer Service

 Every business needs a clear direction.
 If you don’t know what to expect, how would you know if your investment is worth it or not?
 Smart goals help you set expectations and put things into motion.

 SMART is an acronym for specific, measurable, attainable, relevant, and time-bound.
-A SMART goal clearly defines the requirement and steps to solution by covering five points:
+A SMART goal clearly defines the requirement and steps to the solution by covering five points:

 Specific